×

 At your right hand there are pleasures forevermore.”

-Fullness of joy and eternal pleasures—that’s something to rejoice over, don’t you think?
+Fullness of joy and eternal pleasures—that is something to rejoice over, wouldn’t you agree?
 Gratitude is the gateway to reality.
 When we cultivate gratitude in our lives, we become more aware of the blessings and opportunities that are right in front of us.
-That’s because when we choose gratitude, we start to see with our spiritual eyes.
+That is because when we choose gratitude, we start to see with our spiritual eyes.

-What are some more bible verses about thankfulness that have encouraged you?
+What are some more Bible verses of thanks or contentment that have encouraged you?
 I would love to hear more about your journey towards contentment in the comments.